yimingpeng/rl-library/projects/packages/examples/mines-sarsa-c-sharedlibrary/README.txt

 ----------------------------
 This is a sample experiment that has the "Mines" environment and a simple tabular Sarsa agent.
 This project lives in RL-Library, but is also distributed with the RL-Viz project.

-The point of this sample is to show how a C RL-Glue project can be compiled into a shared library so that it can be loaded at runtime by the RL-Viz external CPPEnvLoader.
+The point of this sample is to show how a C RL-Glue project can be compiled into a shared library so that it can be loaded at runtime by the RL-Viz external CPPEnvLoader and CPPAgentLoader.
 This allows C/C++ environments and agents to be used transparently with RL-Viz with or without using network sockets.
 It also allows for run-time parameterization and configuration of environments and agents using the parameter holder.

 This example requires the C/C++ Codec: http://glue.rl-community.org/Home/Extensions/c-c-codec